DataDog/integrations-core/opentelemetry/README.md

 ### Validation

-Check the OpenTelemetry Collector logs.
-You should see the Datadog exporter being enabled and started correctly.
+Check the OpenTelemetry Collector logs to see the Datadog exporter being enabled and started correctly.
 For example, with the configuration above you should find logging messages similar to the following.

 ```